A DEEP DIVE INTO PPC AUDITS-INCOVER HIDDEN GEMS

 • USE AD EXTENSIONS

-Ad extensions are an excellent means of making your ads informative and engaging.
-Utilize all the ad extensions available, including site link, callout, and structured snippets, to offer additional information that can lead to clicks.
+Ad extensions are an excellent way to make your ads more informative and engaging.
+Utilise all available ad extensions, including site links, callouts, and structured snippets, to provide additional information that can drive clicks.

 • TEST AND OPTIMIZE REGULARLY

-PPC campaigns involve ongoing testing and optimization.
+PPC campaigns involve ongoing testing and optimisation.
 Test various headlines, descriptions, and calls to action (CTAs) regularly to determine what combinations perform best.
 Track performance and adjust accordingly.

 THE MOST COMMON PITFALLS IN PPC AUDIT AND TIPS TO AVOID THEM